Day-by-Day Tooth Extraction Healing Stages with Pictures: Your Visual Guide to Normal Recovery 2026

 Frequently Asked Questions (FAQ)

-Q: How long is the recovery time for a tooth extraction?
+Q: How long is the recovery time?

 A: Initial healing (gum tissue closing) takes about 1-2 weeks.
 However, the underlying bone can take 3-6 months to fully heal and remodel.